junsongt/Airport-Service-App/README.md

 *Phase 1*

-- As a user, I want to be able to search a ticket;
+- As a user, I want to be able to search a ticket just for reference;

   - As a user, I want to be able to input my destination;